Crash Prevention Tips From Our Houston Car Accident Lawyers

 - Know Your Car’s Limits.

 Pay attention to how your car reacts to certain situations.
 How does your car turn on sharp corners?
 How long does it take to brake?
 How much grip do your tires have?
 While many people don’t think about these issues, these are important questions to answer — it could be the difference in avoiding a crash or causing one.

 - Make Sure Your Vehicle is Operating Safely.

 Stick to your car’s scheduled maintenance routine, especially on older or high-mileage vehicles.
-This includes regular oil changes, new brakes, engine tune-ups and more.
+This includes regular oil changes, new brakes, engine tune-ups, and more.

 Most of us have cell phones on us all day long.
 While it may be tempting to text or talk to a friend while behind the wheel, put your phone down.
 Whatever the call or message, it can wait.

-Speed also limits the potential for damage if you are involved in a crash.
+Speed also affects the potential for damage if you are involved in a crash.
 For example, the injuries and damage caused by a crash at 30 miles per hour are likely to be less severe than those in a 55-mile-per-hour crash.

 Driving at Night

 No matter how experienced a driver you are, everyone should drive more cautiously at night.
 Hazards are harder to spot, and poor weather at night makes driving even more potentially dangerous.
 Consider avoiding driving at night when possible.